garnieretienne/staticd/README.md

 ### Deploying changes to a site

-Inside your project folder, assuming resources to upload are in the 'built'
+Inside your project folder, assuming resources to upload are in the "built"
 folder:

 ```